uswds/uswds/README.md

 - [Axe core](https://www.deque.com/axe/).
 - [Axe dev tools](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US).

-If you find any issues with our accessibility conformance, please create an issue in our GitHub repo or send us an email at `uswds` `at` `gsa.gov`.
+If you find any issues with our accessibility conformance, please create an issue in our GitHub repo or send us an email at [uswds@gsa.gov](mailto:uswds@gsa.gov).
 We prioritize accessibility issues.
 See [the Accessibility page of our website](https://designsystem.digital.gov/documentation/accessibility/) for more information.

 ## Long-term support of v1.x